-The cable glands supplied with the Falco are EBU2MBNC M25x1,5 Ex D (Cable diameter 13 to 18 mm)
+The cable glands supplied with the Falco are EBU2MBNC M25x1,5 Ex D (Cable diameter 13-18mm)

-The manufacture and build of the cable glands are the responsibility of the installer.
+The manufacture and build of the cable glands is the responsibility of the installer.
 The cable glands must conform to the certification standards required for the installation site.
 Install blanking plugs with the appropriate certification standards to unused cable gland ports.